- Things to Do

 The Canopy Walk itself is accessed through a single gate, making it easier for families to keep track of their members as they wander through the trees together.

 At ground level, a porous rubber paved walkway is friendly to both the environment and visitor.
 Steps rise to walkways poised on steel pillars.
-Although built to barrier-free standards of the Americans with Disability Act (ADA), they sway to the footsteps and shenanigans of visitors, matching, in a way, the gently swaying pines and other trees through which they pass.
+Built to barrier-free standards of the Americans with Disability Act (ADA), they sway to the footsteps and shenanigans of visitors, matching the gently swaying pines and other trees through which they pass.

 Those trees (mostly red pine, along with white pine, maple, oaks, beech and birch) were wrapped to protect them from damage during construction, and just six were felled to make room for improvements.